stablekernel/aqueduct/_posts/http/2016-10-23-request_sink.md

 }
 ```

-It isn't necessary to store the `ApplicationConfiguration` argument, because it will automatically be stored in `ReqeustSink.configuration` in the `super` constructor.

-Isolate specific initialization - static properties and configurations like those modified by `Response.addEncoder` - should also be set in this method.
+Isolate specific initialization should also be set in this method.

 ```dart
 class MySink extends RequestSink {